-- Stem cell therapy for chronic kidney disease in cats.
+Stem cell therapy for chronic kidney disease in cats

-Studies are being done to determine whether infusions MSC can improve kidney function in cats with naturally-occurring chronic kidney disease (CKD) and to understand the mechanisms by which these cells may protect the kidneys.
-These studies are using MSC to treat pet cats with naturally-occurring CKD, which is the number one cause of death in older cats, as a model to also investigate the effectiveness of MSC therapy for end stage renal disease in humans.
+Studies are being done to determine whether infusions of MSCs can improve kidney function in cats with naturally-occurring chronic kidney disease (CKD) and to understand the mechanisms by which these cells may protect the kidneys.
+These studies are using MSCs to treat pet cats with naturally-occurring CKD, which is the number one cause of death in older cats, as a model to also investigate the effectiveness of MSC therapy for end stage renal disease in humans.
 Current studies are investigating how the route of stem cell delivery may affect kidney function, and whether activation of the stem cells may improve their efficacy.

-Stem cell therapy for immune modulation of asthma.
+Stem cell therapy for immune modulation of asthma

-- Stem cells for chronic hepatitis in dogs.
+Stem cells for chronic hepatitis in dogs

-Stem cell therapy for suppression of chronic wound infection in dogs.
+Stem cell therapy for suppression of chronic wound infection in dogs

 Mesenchymal Stem Cells for Bone Healing

-Studies are being conducted to determine how MSC derived from adipose tissues or bone marrow can be used to stimulate the incorporation of bone grafts into large fracture gaps after bone resection for bone cancer, using mouse models and dogs with cancer.
+Studies are being conducted to determine how MSCs derived from adipose tissues or bone marrow can be used to stimulate the incorporation of bone grafts into large fracture gaps after bone resection for bone cancer, using mouse models and dogs with cancer.